kebaldwi/ansible_lab_v1/MDTGuide.md

 Telegraf plays a critical role in our lab since it collects all the telemetry data through gRPC/gNMI/SNMP and normalizes them before it writes to the InfluxDB database.
 InfluxDB in our lab doesn't have much customized configuration after the initialization of database.
 Grafana uses different types of queries to InfluxDB to fetch the telemetry for dashboard visualization.

 There are three methods we use to collect the telemetry from the switches.
 * gRPC: We use the gRPC dial-out method on the "access" switch.
-You have executed an Ansible playbook in the last section of the lab to configure the access switch to send telemetry to telegraf.
+You have executed an Ansible playbook in the last section of the lab to configure the access switch to send telemetry to Telegraf.
 * gNMI: We use the gNMI dial-in method on the "core" switch.
-Most of the gNMI configuration specifying the YANG xpath is done through telegraf.
-If you compare the gNMI configuration to the gRPC configuration, we move all the xpath specifications from the switch side to the telegraf side.
+Most of the gNMI configuration specifying the YANG xpath is done through Telegraf.
+If you compare the gNMI configuration to the gRPC configuration, we move all the xpath specifications from the switch side to the Telegraf side.
 * SNMP: We also use SNMP in this lab to pull the product ID (PID) and interface operational status on the "access" switch.
 This will show you how flexible the TIG stack is to support mixed types of telemetry.

-In the next sections, we will go through the switch, telegraf, influxDB, and Grafana configurations individually.
+In the next sections, we will go through the switch, Telegraf, influxDB, and Grafana configurations individually.

 ### Switch Configuration On Telemetry
 Model Driven Telemetry configuration on the switch needs several key prerequisites.
 * YANG.
-Since all data is stored in a database, we will need to enable the access to this database in the switch from the collector (telegraf).
+Since all data is stored in a database, we will need to enable the access to this database in the switch from the collector (Telegraf).
 The **netconf-yang** command needs to be configured on the device for telemetry to work.
 * XML Xpath.
 XPath is XML Path Language.
 This specifies where the telemetry data is.
 * The _urn:ietf:params:netconf:capability:notification:1.1_ capability must be listed in hello messages.
 This capability is advertised only on devices that support IETF telemetry.